phetsims/paper-land/docs/use/mvc.md

 Quickly breaking down the numbered sections of the above Program code:

 1) We create a `CupcakeNode` and add it to the scene.
-The `CupcakeNode` could use scenery to draw the cake, icing, and sprinkles and other structure for a screen reader but that is beyond the scope of these notes.
+The `CupcakeNode` could use scenery to draw the cake, icing, and sprinkles and have other structure for a screen reader but that is beyond the scope of these notes.
 The `cupcakeNode` is added as a child to the scene so that it is drawn to the Board.
 2) We add a link to the `cakeTypeProperty` with `addModelPropertyLink`.
 The first argument is the name of the Property to observe.
 The second argument is the work you want to do when the Property value changes. `addModelPropertyLink` will handle listener registration for you so that it works no matter what order the model and view code is introduced